mendix/docs/content/en/docs/catalog/register/register-data.md

 ---
-title: "Register OData Resources in the Catalog"
+title: "Register Resources in the Catalog"
 linktitle: "Register OData Resources"
 url: /catalog/register/register-data/
-description: "Describes how to register OData resources in the Catalog: through Mendix Cloud, using the Registration API, or in the UI form."
+description: "Describes how to register resources in the Catalog: through Mendix Cloud, using the Registration API, or in the UI form."
 weight: 10
 tags: ["data hub", "Catalog", "external entities", "register", "published OData service" ,"how to", "registration"]
 aliases: